Blog: Streaming Platform Development Cost: SaaS Vs Custom Solutions for 2026

 KPIs to track once you’ve picked a stack

 Business KPIs.
-Cost per participant-minute (the single number that drives the build-vs-buy decision), cost per concurrent viewer-hour, churn correlated with stream quality.
+Cost per participant-minute and cost per GB delivered (the two numbers that drive the build-vs-buy decision), cost per concurrent viewer-hour, churn correlated with stream quality.

 When NOT to go custom

-If you’re pre-product-market-fit, your minute volume is unproven, latency is >2 s tolerable, and you don’t need brand-owned apps — ship on SaaS.
-Mux for VOD, Daily or LiveKit Cloud for conferencing, Cloudflare Stream for mixed live + VOD.
-Re-evaluate every six months against your participant-minute curve.
+If you’re pre-product-market-fit, your minute and delivery volumes are unproven, latency above 2 s is tolerable, and you don’t need brand-owned apps, ship on SaaS.
+Mux for VOD, Daily or LiveKit Cloud for conferencing, Cloudflare Stream for mixed live and VOD.
+Re-evaluate every six months against your participant-minute and GB-delivered curves.

-Where custom truly pays off is sub-500 ms latency, regulated workloads (HIPAA, FERPA, EU AI Act), branded subscription OTT, and any product whose roadmap requires features SaaS won’t ship in the next 18 months.
-Our video and audio streaming services page maps the scope.
+Where custom truly pays off is sub-500 ms latency, regulated workloads (HIPAA, FERPA, EU AI Act), branded subscription OTT, high delivery volume, and any product whose roadmap requires features SaaS won’t ship in the next 18 months.
+Our video and audio streaming services page maps the scope, and the OTT video platform Learn track covers the architecture in depth.

 FAQ

-Is SaaS or custom cheaper for a 100k-user OTT subscription business?
+Is SaaS or custom cheaper for a 100k-subscriber OTT business?

 Can I get sub-500 ms latency from any major SaaS?

 Daily, LiveKit Cloud, and Agora hit ~150–400 ms in good network conditions for conferencing.
-AWS IVS Real-Time tier hits ~300 ms but caps at 10k concurrent viewers.
-For broadcast-style live (one-to-many at scale), only custom WHIP + edge SFU consistently delivers sub-500 ms today.
+AWS IVS Real-Time hits under 300 ms and scales to 25,000 viewers per stage (10k default, raisable via a quota request).
+For broadcast-style live (one-to-many at massive scale), only custom WHIP + edge SFU consistently delivers sub-500 ms today.

 What’s the smallest custom build worth doing in 2026?

 A WebRTC SFU on LiveKit OSS for a focused conferencing product can ship for $40–60k in 8–10 weeks with our Agent Engineering practice.
-Below that, you’re fighting against the SaaS economics; above that, custom starts compounding savings.
+Below that, you’re fighting SaaS economics; above it, custom starts compounding savings, mostly through delivery you own rather than rent.

 How does Cloudflare Stream compare to Mux for a video-heavy SaaS?